 - Strong arms - the kite can sometimes pull away from you in the wind

-- When you've chosen your spot, don't forget to look up and check nothing will get in the way of your kite in the sky when you start to fly it.
+- When you've chosen your spot, don't forget to look up and check there’s nothing that might get in the way of your kite when you start to fly it.

-- Unwind the string about 4 metres and get one of your family to take the kite away from you while you hold tight on the string.
+- Unwind the string about four metres and a friend or family member to take the kite away from you, while you hold tight on the string.

 - Pulling the string tight makes the kite climb higher, and unwinding the string allows it to go higher in the sky.

-- It's as hard to fly a kite in very strong wind, as it is in no wind.
+- It can be just as hard to fly a kite in very strong wind, as it is in no wind at all.